ikechan8370/node-chatgpt-proxy/README.md

 Check new version and update: `docker pull geyinchi/node-chatgpt-proxy && docker stop node-chatgpt-proxy && docker rm node-chatgpt-proxy && docker run -d -p [PORT
 ]:3000 --name node-chatgpt-proxy --shm-size=1gb geyinchi/node-chatgpt-proxy`

+## about the API

+Currently, only http://[ip]:[port]/backend-api/conversation is supported, other APIs need to be tested by yourself.
+You can use the default 3.5 model without a token.
+After logging in, you can use the gpt-4o model.

 # 中文